microsoft/botframework-solutions/docs/skills/csharp/README.md

 ## Available Skills

-The following Skills are available:
+The following Skills are available out of the box, each of the documentation links below has the deployment steps required to deploy and configure Skills for your use.

 - [Productivity - Calendar](./productivity-calendar.md)
 - [Productivity - Email](./productivity-email.md)
 - [Productivity - To Do](./productivity-todo.md)
 - [Point of Interest](./pointofinterest.md)
 - [Automotive](./automotive.md)
 - [Experimental Skills](./experimental-skills.md)

-## Skill Deployment
-The Productivity and Point of Interest skills are automatically deployed and configured as part of a Virtual Assistant deployment.
-Automotive and Experimental skills are not added automatically.
-If you wish to deploy and develop/test a skill independently of the Virtual Assistant see the local mode deployment instructions within each skills documentation page.

 ## Create a New Skill